 Signed in as:

-Given that change is a constant, each of us will experience multiple losses over the course of life.
+Given that change is a constant, each of us will experience innumerable losses over the course of life.
 Whether you're mourning the death of a loved one, or living with anticipatory grief, or grieving an aspect of your identity and role, such as we can when we change jobs or become an empty-nester, I am here for you.

 If you're grieving as a result of circumstances that make it harder to receive support in the ways you need, please know that you are not alone.
 I'm able to talk with you about loss as a result of suicide, accident, crime or other tragedy.
 I offer you safety, acceptance and compassion.